ItzelVa/react-course-ecommerce/README.md

+This project is made with React, and you can find along the project things like useState, useEffect, useContext, etc. The purpose of this project is to create a ficticial e-commerce that can offer many kind of products.
+As well, this web site can filter the products by name or by category.
+You can try it in the following link : www.link.com

+Thank you for reading!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.